Justin1230123/COIT20252-e-portfolio/E-portfolio_1.md

 ## Summary of the chosen artefact:
 BPM = Business Process Management
 This video provides an introduction to Business Process Management and the key concepts.
-Furthermore, it explains the BPM lifecycle with five main stages: Process Discovery, Process Modeling, Process Implementation, Process Monitoring and Process Optimization.
-The section on process analysis concentrates on analyzing as-is processes to identify inefficiencies and bottlenecks, collecting performance data through KPIs and metrics, and using the results for continuous improvement.
+It explains the BPM lifecycle with five main stages: Process Discovery, Process Modeling, Process Implementation, Process Monitoring and Process Optimization.
+The section on process analysis concentrates on analyzing as-is processes to identify inefficiencies and bottlenecks.
 More importantly, practical examples from manufacturing, finance, retail and healthcare are used to illustrate how process analysis helps reduce delays and enhance efficiency (Simplilearn, 2025).

 | Artefact #2 |